Last Updated: November 9, 2025

 4. Cash Offerings

 Sometimes, passengers will offer cash for a ride.
 While it might seem tempting, this is a dangerous move.
-Accepting cash rides goes against Uber and Lyft’s terms of service and leaves you unprotected by the company’s insurance policies in case of an accident.
+Accepting cash rides goes against Lyft’s and Uber’s terms of service and leaves you unprotected by the company’s insurance policies in case of an accident.

 How to refuse cash: